radianceteam/ssi3/docs/documentation.md

 The DID scheme is a URI scheme conforming to RFC3986.

-DIDURI consists of 3 parts:
+DID URI consists of 3 parts:
  1) URI scheme ("did:")
  2) Identifier for the DID method ("everscale:")
  3) Unique DID method of a specific identifier